hashicorp/design-system/website/docs/components/tag/partials/code/how-to-use.md

 ### Dismiss

 In most cases the tag needs to be dismissable.
-If you don't provide a callback function to the `onDismiss` argument the "dismiss/remove" button will not be rendered.
+If you don’t provide a callback function to the `onDismiss` argument the "dismiss/remove" button will not be rendered.

 ```handlebars
 <Hds::Tag @color="primary" @text="My link tag" @route="show" @model="components/tag" />